Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

 	![](images/function-app-portal-create-settings.png)

 1. The function app should be deployed in a minute or less.
+From the resource group overview, select the function app.
 Select **Timer** and **C#** and click the **Create this function** button.
+Select "Skip the tour and start coding" when the code window opens.

 	![](images/function-app-timer-csharp.png)

-1. Click on the ##Integrate## tab on the left to view the Timer settings.
-The default timer schedule is set to run the function once a minute, since the cron expression will match whenever the current second value is equal to zero
+1. Click on the **Integrate** item in the tree view to view the Timer settings.
+The default timer schedule is set to run the function once every 5 minutes, since the cron expression will match whenever the current minute value is equal to 5.

 	![](images/function-app-timer-cron-default.png)

-1. Change this *cron expression* value to run every 5 seconds by changing the first value from `0` to `*/5` (as shown below) and clicking the **Save** button.
+1. Change this *cron expression* value to run every 5 seconds by changing the first value from `0` to `*/5`, and the second value from `*/5` to `*` (as shown below) and clicking the **Save** button.

 	![](images/function-app-timer-cron-updated.png)